mvanmoer/linux_work_environment/containers/README.md

 It is considered best practice to share both the .def and the .sif.
 Currently, a .sif is available on the ICC in the project directory.

+## Container Development vs. Production
+Containers aren't normally modifiable because they are often meant to replicate a set environment for reproducing on other resources.
+A compromise approach is to build a sandbox version of the container.

+`$ sudo singularity build --sandbox mysandbox mycontainer.def`

+Instead of creating a .sif, this will make a directory `mysandbox/`.
+This can be `cd`'d into to look around, but shouldn't be modified directly.
+To use the sandbox, launch with:

+`$ sudo singularity shell --writable mysandbox`

+This will bring up a `Singularity>` prompt and now one can install additional software or make other changes.
+However, there is not a good way to export those back into the definition file except through copy-and-paste.

 ## TODOs
 TODO: install onlineFDR
 TODO: install nvimcom